opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. note:: When previewing frames in the viewer it is possible to display blank frames after each preview playback when looping (see  :ref:`Using the Flipbook <using_the_flipbook>`  ) and to limit the range of frames to be considered when playing back the animation by using the playback markers (see  :ref:`Using the Playback Markers <using_the_playback_markers>`  ).

-.. note:: The camera box, the field guide, the safe area and the guides can be shown or hidden in the viewer preview as well (see  :ref:`Customizing the Work Area <customizing_the_work_area>`  ).
+.. note:: The camera box, the field guide, the safe area and the guides can be shown or hidden in the viewer preview as well (see  :ref:`Customizing the Viewer <customizing_the_work_area>`  ).

 .. note:: If the Apply Shrink to Main Viewer option is activated in the Preview Settings, the previewed frames may have a reduced resolution (see  :ref:`Using the Preview Window <using_the_preview_window>`  ).